agneeshbarua/agneesh_website/_pages/about.md

   overlay_image: /assets/images/about_banner.jpeg
 ---

+Starting November 2022, I will be an HFSP Long-Term postdoctoral fellow at the University of Lausanne.

-I am a graduate student at the Okinawa Institute of Science and Technology Graduate University (OIST).
-The main focus of my PhD is evolutionary genetics of complex traits.
-I use quantitative genetics, phylogenetic comparative methods, genomics, transcriptomics, and network approaches to understand the genetic basis of complex trait evolution.
+I received my PhD in evolutionary genetics from the Okinawa Institute of Science and Technology Graduate University (OIST).
+The main focus of my PhD was evolutionary genetics of complex traits.
+I used quantitative genetics, phylogenetic comparative methods, genomics, transcriptomics, and network approaches to understand the genetic basis of complex trait evolution.

 My full academic CV can be found [here][cv].